SomeWeekendReading/someweekendreading.github.io/_posts/2021-07-19-vax-better.md

 [explored before on this crummy little blog that nobody reads]({{ site.baseurl }}/natural-vs-vaccine-immunity), natural immunity is generally inferior to vaccination:
-- First you have to go through the harrowing experience of having COVID-19, avoid long-term damage to organs including the brain, and not be long-term disabled.
+- First you have to go through the harrowing experience of having COVID-19, avoid long-term damage to organs (including brain damage!), and not be long-term disabled.
 You also might use up hospital beds, ICU beds, and ventilators in the meantime, meaning someone _else_ will die from the lack thereof.
-- Then, you get immunity of approximately 83% efficacy, whereas an mRNA vaccine will get you something around 95%.
-(Both with the "clasic" SARS-CoV2 virus; a bit lower for the new Delta variant).
+- Then, you get immunity of approximately 83% efficacy, whereas an mRNA vaccine will get you something around 95% with way less trouble.
+(Both figures are for the "classic" SARS-CoV2 virus; a bit lower for the new Delta variant).

 So the vaccine gets you _better_ immunity, _faster_ immunity, and _safer_ immunity than the "natural" immunity.
 You really have to be hypnotized to choose "natural" here.